nnaumenko/metaf/docs/sphinx/api_reference.rst

 This section contains the information on each group class which stores information on individual types of METAR/TAF groups.

-FixedGroup
+KeywordGroup
-^^^^^^^^^^
+^^^^^^^^^^^^

-.. cpp:class:: FixedGroup
+.. cpp:class:: KeywordGroup

-	Fixed group represent a text which is never modified if it is included in the report.
+	KeywordGroup represents a group with a standardised keyword significant for report syntax.

 	For example, report types METAR, SPECI or TAF at the beginning of the report or CAVOK in the report body are always spelled exactly the same way and have no modifications.

 	.. cpp:enum-class:: Type

-		Designates the fixed text which is represented by this group.
+		Designates the keyword which is represented by this group.

 		.. cpp:enumerator:: METAR